-The amount of TIG funding available will depend on the 2017 fiscal year appropriation to the LSC from Congress, which had not been determined by January 26, 2017, the date this notice was issued.
-The federal government is currently operating under a Continuing Resolution (CR) that expires April 28, 2017.
-The Continuing Resolution maintains funding at FY 2017 levels, which for TIG is \$4 million, but with an across-the-board reduction of 0.19 percent, or \$7,600 for TIG.
-In 2016, 34 TIG projects received funding with a median funding amount of \$87,211.
+The amount of TIG funding available will depend on the 2018 fiscal year appropriation to the LSC from Congress, which had not been determined by January 31, 2018, the date this notice was issued.
+The federal government is currently operating under a Continuing Resolution (CR) that expires February 8, 2018.
+The Continuing Resolution maintains funding at FY 2017 levels, which for TIG is \$4 million, but with an across-the-board reduction of 0.6791 percent, or \$27,164 for TIG.
+We anticipate that Congress will pass another CR to continue funding the federal government at FY 2017 levels if they do not pass an FY 2018 budget by midnight February 8th.
+If not, the federal government will shut down.
+In 2017, 25 TIG projects received funding with a median funding amount of \$138,905.
 (See TIG's past awards webpage for more information on past grants).
-LSC recommends a minimum amount for TIG funding requests of \$40,000, but projects with lower budgets will be considered.
-There is no maximum amount for TIG funding requests that are within the total appropriation for TIG.